project-chip/connectedhomeip/provision/README.md

 The -i/--inputs argument reads all the required arguments from a provided JSON file.
 The same validation rules apply both for command line or configuration file, but JSON does not support hexadecimal numbers.
-Command line arguments override arguments read from a configuration file.
+Command line arguments take precedence over file arguments.
 For instance, with the configuration `example.json`:
 ```
 {
     "version": "2.0",